camlab-ethz/GAOT/README.md

 This repository contains the official source code for the paper:
 **"Geometry Aware Operator Transformer As An Efficient And Accurate Neural Surrogate For PDEs On Arbitrary Domains"**

-For the optimized optimization for ultra-large 3D datasets with varying resolution of every data point, e.g., DrivaerNet++, DrivaerML and NASA CRM, please refer to our other repository: [**GAOT3D**](https://github.com/Shizheng-Wen/GAOT-3D).
+For the optimized implementation of ultra-large 3D datasets with varying data resolution, e.g., DrivaerNet++, DrivaerML and NASA CRM, please refer to our other repository: [**GAOT3D**](https://github.com/Shizheng-Wen/GAOT-3D).

 ## :sparkles: Updates